-Self-employed persons do not have the right to unemployment benefit.
-Employees and freelancers are entitled to unemployment benefit if the other conditions are met, see Section 4-3 in the National Insurance Act.
+Self-employed persons do not have the right to unemployment benefits.
+Employees and freelancers are entitled to unemployment benefits if the other conditions are met, see Section 4-3 in the National Insurance Act.

-Sickness benefit to freelancer and self-employed persons are less favourable than for employees.
+Sickness benefits for freelancers and self-employed persons are less favourable than for employees.

-The amount of sickness benefit is less and is not paid from the first day of sick leave, see the National Insurance Act Section 8-34.
-Freelancers and self-employed persons have the possibility to arrange insurance privately to cover 100 % of the income loss because of illness.
+The amount of sickness benefits is less and is not paid from the first day of sick leave, see the National Insurance Act Section 8-34.
+Freelancers and self-employed persons have the possibility to arrange insurance privately to cover 100 % of the income loss because of illness from the first day of sick leave.

-In practice many self-employed persons come out unfavourable under the National Insurance Act.
-Quite a few do not take out full income from their business to avoid tax and contributions to National Insurance Scheme.
-Accordingly, they receive benefits on the basis of the income taken out of the business.
+In practice, many self-employed persons are in an unfavourable situation under the National Insurance Act.
+Quite a few do not take out full income from their business to avoid tax and contributions to the National Insurance Scheme.
+Accordingly, they receive fewer benefits on the basis of the income taken out of the business.